Ravenbrook/jill/readme.txt

-  prejar/               - Staging area for building jars. preverified/		- Results of preverification (.class files). test-compiled/	- Results of compiling test/ . test-preverified/     - Results of preverifying test-compiled/ .
+  prejar/               - Staging area for building jars. preverified/		- Results of preverification (.class files). test-compiled/	- Results of compiling test/ . test-compiled-se/     - Compiled test files that are JSE only. test-preverified/     - Results of preverifying test-compiled/ .